microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Create new navigation property to policies for identity

 ### [New-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration](New-MgBetaIdentityConditionalAccessAuthenticationStrengthPolicyCombinationConfiguration.md)
-Create a new authenticationCombinationConfiguration object which can be of one of the following derived types:\n* fido2combinationConfigurations\n* x509certificatecombinationconfiguration
+Create a new authenticationCombinationConfiguration object.
+In use, only fido2combinationConfigurations might be created, and only for custom authentication strength policies.

 ### [New-MgBetaIdentityConditionalAccessNamedLocation](New-MgBetaIdentityConditionalAccessNamedLocation.md)
 Create a new namedLocation object.